momentumdevcon/website/README.md

 Check out https://codebushi.com/gatsby-starters/ for more Gatsby starters and templates.

-## Installation
+## Getting Started

+Set your node version to the version in the .nvmrc.
+If you use nvm, simply run `nvm use`

 Install dependencies by running `yarn` in the terminal

-Start the site by running `gatsby develop` in the terminal
+Start the site by running `yarn develop` in the terminal

 ## CSS Grid